cysouw/pandoc-ling/readme.md

 ```
 ::: {.ex formatGloss=true}
 | Dutch (Germanic)
-| Deze zin is in het nederlands.
+| Is deze zin in het nederlands ?
-| DEM sentence AUX in DET dutch.
+| AUX DEM sentence in DET dutch Q
-| This sentence is dutch.
+| Is this sentence dutch?
 :::
 ```